Petition by Tom Minogue to the Justice

 The petitioner was able to obtain a copy of the Index

 of Documents under closure from the National Archives and it is evident

 that the Crown Office and the Executive have misled the Scottish Public

-as out of the 106 listed Documents only a dozen or so appear to have the potential to contain police
+as out of the 106 listed Documents only a dozen or so appear to have

-alleged abuse victims.
+of any of Hamilton’s alleged abuse victims.
 Since, on

 the face of it, the Crown Office and the Executive has lied, the petitioners

 attention was drawn to examine this, usual pattern for the Dunblane